sxht4/MIPS-Edu-Game/README.md

 * `master` branch requires TWO(2) people to approve other than the author
 * `development` branch reuiqres ONE(1) person to approve other than the author

+# Environment setup

+Google Chrome + NPM + Mocha

+Since it is OS independent, it should be able to debug on both Linux and Windows 10

 # Before choosing MIPS Educational Game in this project
 ## Ideas
 * MIPS educational game (Provided by Dr. Hartloff, and Adapted by Sai Cao)